pingles/clj-kafka/README.md

 ### New Producer

-As of 0.3.2, we also support the "new" pure-Java producer.
-The interface is superficially similar, but we've chosen to keep names close to their Java equivalent, so API is slightly different to old producer.
+As of 0.3.1 we also support the "new" pure-Java producer.
+The interface is superficially similar but we've chosen to keep names close to their Java equivalent.

 ```clj
 (use 'clj-kafka.new.producer)